 Meet Air Force Staff Sgt.
 Jaime Sloan.

-Sloan had planned on stopping between the 56-mile bicycle race and her run, in an Ironman 70.3 competition, so that she could sit and use a breast pump, to express milk for her infant son.
+Sloan had planned on stopping between the 56-mile bicycle race and her run, in the midst of an Ironman 70.3 competition, so that she could sit and use a breast pump, to express milk for her infant son.

 Sloan had given birth to her second child just seven months earlier.
 This marked her first Ironman 70.3 since delivering him.